 Brenna Iyampillai , MS, LMHC

 Brenna is a licensed mental health therapist.
-She earned her master's degree in Mental Health Therapy from Palm Beach Atlantic University.
-She is a member of the ACA, American Counseling Association.
-Brenna completed an internship as a mental health therapist at the Faulk Center for Counseling in Boca Raton, Florida.
+She earned her master's degree in Mental Health Therapy from Palm Beach Atlantic University and completed an internship as a mental health therapist at the Faulk Center for Counseling in Boca Raton, Florida.
 Her training and professional experiences have provided her a wide range of therapeutic knowledge in working with individuals, families, and clients of all ages.
 Brenna also specializes in treatment for individuals experiencing anxiety, depression and who have experienced trauma.

 Brenna's therapeutic approach is working alongside clients, offering a caring heart, a listening ear, and evidence-based counseling services for individuals, families, and couples.

 Brenna utilizes evidence-based treatments, such as Acceptance and Commitment Therapy (ACT), Cognitive Behavioral Therapy (CBT), and Dialectical Behavior Therapy (DBT).
 She helps clients break free from old negative patterns and implement healthier coping mechanisms.
 Brenna also has training in Eye Movement Desensitization and Reprocessing (EMDR) and Trauma-Focused Cognitive Behavioral Therapy (TF-CBT).
-Brenna's uses a collaborative and integrative process, teaching useful and sustainable skills for self-care and self-love to assist in the development of inner peace and emotional wellbeing.
+Brenna uses a collaborative and integrative process, teaching useful and sustainable skills for self-care and self-love to assist in the development of inner peace and emotional wellbeing.

-Nikkia Kline, MS
+Nikkia Kline, MS, LMHC

-Nikkia is a registered mental health counselor who earned her master’s degree in Mental Health Counseling at Nova Southeastern University.
+Nikkia is a licensed mental health therapist who earned her master’s degree in Mental Health Counseling at Nova Southeastern University.
 She is a member of the American Counseling Association (ACA).
 Nikkia completed an internship as a mental health therapist at Faulk Center for Counseling in Boca Raton, Florida.
 She has a broad range of experience working with individuals, couples, families, and clients of all ages.
 She also has experience helping individuals who have experienced trauma, body image concerns, anxiety, depression, attachment and relationship concerns.

 Nikkia utilizes multiple evidence-based therapeutic approaches including Cognitive Behavioral Therapy (CBT), Acceptance Commitment Therapy (ACT), Dialectical Behavior Therapy (DBT), and Psychodynamic therapy that best fit each individual client and their needs.